lenbie/Connect4AI/documentation/UserManual.md

 ## Making moves

 Throughout the game, you will be prompted to choose a column to make a move into when it is your turn.
+You do this by entering numbers when prompted.
 The numbering goes from left to right, from 0 to 6.
 Imagine playing real connect 4 - if you choose a column, your token will be dropped into that column from the top.
 It will land in the lowest possible free slot - if the column is empty, your token will be at the bottom.
 If the column is full, you will be asked to choose a different one.

 Consecutive moves are made until there is a win or a draw.
 After each move from you or the AI, the game board is always printed.